LingConLab/documentation/dialect_corpora_platform.md

   ...
 </meta>
 ```
-One tag must refer to one section of metadata (e.g. year of birth, edication, place of birth etc.).
+One tag must refer to one section of metadata (e.g. year of birth, education, place of birth etc.).
 It is nice if tag name corresponds do its content, e.g. `<education>` tag contains information about education of a consultant.

 You should choose 3-6 sections and create a short unification for them to use it for search.
 For example, you may shorten detailed information about education to "primary", "secondary", "higher" and etc. fields.